IAteNoodles/Banking_API/README.md

 # How to use.
 1. Install Python
 2. Install Mariadb
-3. Install mariadb module using `python3 -m pip install mariadb`
+3. Install the required modules using requirements.txt `python3 -m pip -r requirements.txt`
 4. Clone the repository and cd into it.
-5. Run the script to initialize the database and create dummy tables.
+5. Run the `Start.py` script to initialize the database and create dummy tables.
+6. Test the project by running the script `test.py`
+7. Relaunch `Start.py` after running `test.py` as the script will truncate all the existing tables.
-5. Run `python3 CLI.py` in the terminal
+8. Run `python3 CLI.py` in the terminal.

+# Note

+Details of the dummy users are stored in config/people_date.txt

 # Contribution
 I am really grateful to everyone who has contributed in any of the above specified projects, without any one of them this entire project would be much harder to made and test.